 This article is for sales and marketing professionals who want to reduce the time it takes to close sales and increase the likelihood of success.

 In this post, you’ll find out how sales collateral can drive revenue.
 We’ve listed the 13 main types of sales collateral, how to create them and the impact they have, so you can figure out what’s going to make a difference to your business.

 Sales collateral gives potential customers the information they need to make a decision.
 Providing useful, timely information builds confidence and trust in what you do.
-The goal is to make it more likely your company will win a sale and reduce the time it takes to complete deals.
+Sales collateral is a crucial part of sales enablement and the goal of both is to give your team access to sales and marketing materials that make it more likely your company will win a sale and reduce the time it takes to complete deals.

-Potential customers are overwhelmed with options, so salespeople need to provide value to develop interest and nurture conversations.
+Potential customers are overwhelmed with options, so sales reps need to provide value to develop interest and nurture conversations.
 Sales collateral offers a variety of ways to do that, for example:

-The main goal of sales collateral is to educate potential customers and move deals forward.
-Specifically, sales collateral can help you:
+The main goal of sales collateral is to educate prospective customers, move deals forward and help them to get to the decision stage.
+Specifically, sales collateral can help you to:

 1. Generate leads